liamgold/xperience-community-image-processing/README.md

 Image processing capabilities are on the [roadmap](https://roadmap.kentico.com/c/227-media-asset-transformations) for the Content Hub, but in the meantime, this package provides a way to processing Content Hub assets in the same way as media library images, through the use of SkiaSharp.

+NOTE: This package **will** eventually be deprecated once the Content Hub has image processing capabilities.

 ## Library Version Matrix